5x5 and Teacher Arts Grants (TAG)

 How do 5×5 and TAG work?

 If awarded, FFTA notifies both arts organizations and schools of their award(s).
-The school works directly with the arts organization to schedule programming.
+Schools work directly with arts organizations to schedule programming.
 While the school is awarded the program grant, FFTA pays arts organizations for completed awarded programs and pays the schools for awarded Field Trip bus funds.

 Who is eligible to apply?